The Night My Dad Saved Christmas 2

-The Night My Dad Saved Christmas 2 (La Navidad en sus manos 2) is an upcoming Spanish Christmas comedy film.
+The Night My Dad Saved Christmas 2 (La Navidad en sus manos 2) is a 2025 Spanish Christmas comedy film.
 It is a sequel to the 2023 film The Night My Dad Saved Christmas, directed by Joaquín Mazón and reprising their starring roles are Santiago Segura, Ernesto Sevilla and Unax Hayden.
-It will be available on Netflix to stream on 6 December 2025.
+It is available on Netflix to stream from 5 December 2025.

 Synopsis

 Set during a chaotic holiday season, the film follows Salva, a reformed thief striving to be a better father, and his teenage son as they attempt to rescue Santa Claus, who has been captured by a rogue toy.
 With the help of mischievous allies, they have just one night to confront unexpected adversaries and rekindle the spirit of Christmas.